Top 14 Best Email Newsletter Plugins for WordPress

-Which naturally created a LOT of frustration.
+This, naturally, created a LOT of frustration.

 Listed in no particular order:

-OptinMonster comes with a variety of customization features such as Exit Intent technology, multiple form types, A/B split testing and more.
+OptinMonster comes with a variety of customization features, such as Exit Intent technology, multiple form types, A/B split testing and more.

-Bloom by Elegant Themes ($89+/year)
+Bloom by Elegant Themes ($89-plus a year)

-And finally, should you find yourself struggling to decide between OptinMonster (above) and Bloom, here’s another handy article of ours you might be interested in: Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?
+And finally, should you find yourself struggling to decide between OptinMonster (above) and Bloom, here’s another handy article of ours you may be interested in: Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

-Newsletter (free or $45/year)
+Newsletter (Free or $65)

-Here are the three most exciting features of the plugin:
+Here are the plugin’s most exciting features: